ZobairAlijan/maverick-str/README.md

 Then open http://localhost:8080

-To reset data: `docker compose down -v` and run the command again.
+To reset data: `docker compose down -v` and run the `command docker compose up --build` again.